-Section 1.1 You are enrolled in CareSalute (HMO), which is a Medicare HMO
+Section 1.1 You are enrolled in CareSalute (HMO-POS), which is a Medicare HMO Point-of-Service Plan

-You are covered by Medicare, and you have chosen to get your Medicare health care through our plan, CareSalute (HMO).
+You are covered by Medicare, and you have chosen to get your Medicare health care through our plan, CareSalute (HMO-POS).
 We are required to cover all Part A and Part B services.
 However, cost sharing and provider access in this plan differ from Original Medicare.

-CareSalute (HMO) is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.
-CareSalute (HMO) does not include Part D prescription drug coverage.
+CareSalute (HMO-POS) is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) with a Point-of-Service (POS) option approved by Medicare and run by a private company.
+"Point-of-Service" means you can use providers outside the plan's network for an additional cost.
+(See Chapter 3, Section 2.4 for information about using the Point-of-Service option.)
+CareSalute (HMO-POS) does not include Part D prescription drug coverage.